zerstoeren/smb-scan/README.md

 Bugs
 ====

-- can now find SMB with good configuration
+- can now find SMB with good configuration - fixed
-- tests SMB on port 139 and 445
+- tests SMB on port 139 and 445 - fixed
-- tests SMB versions
+- tests SMB versions - fixed
-- ICMP for SMB to speed things up a bit
+- ICMP for SMB to speed things up a bit - fixed
-- you can now read in a target file
+- you can now read in a target file - fixed
-- issues were only reported upon finding open shares
+- issues were only reported upon finding open shares - fixed
-- added echo to detect smb resonses in event of a good configuration
+- added echo to detect smb resonses in event of a good configuration - fixed

 TODO